We are pleased to present your Company's Thirty Third Annual Report together with theAudited Statement of Accounts for the year ended March 31 2022.

 Inclusive growth and sustainable development are strong pillars of your Company'sresponsible corporate citizenship and are a part of the core values and driving force formany of its initiatives.
-The Company believes that responsible investments in this regardwill generate long term value for all the stakeholders.
+Your Company believes that responsible investments in this regardwill generate long term value for all the stakeholders.

-In accordance with requirements of The Companies Act 2013 the Company has a CorporateSocial Responsibility Committee comprising of a majority of Independent Directors andchaired by an Independent Director.
-Prof. Trilochan Sastry is the Chairman of theCommittee and Mr. Vishnu R Dusad Mr. Prithvi Haldea and Mr. S. M. Acharya are the othermembers.
-The Committee framed and recommended a CSR Policy to the Board for adoption andinstituted a transparent monitoring mechanism for ensuring implementation of the projects/ activities to be undertaken by the Company.
+In accordance with requirements of The Companies Act 2013 the Company has a CorporateSocial Responsibility Committee comprising of a majority of Independent Directors andchaired by an Independent Director Mrs. Yasmin Javeri Krishan Prof. Trilochan SastryMr.
+S. M. Acharya Mr. Parag Bhise and Dr. Ritika Dusad are the other members.

 The CSR Policy may be accessed on the Company website link:http://www.nucleussoftware.com/investors.

-Your Company has set up Nucleus Software Foundation a Trust for the purposes ofundertaking CSR activities of the Company.
-This Foundation established in 2014 as aSection 25 Company works towards its stated mission: "Empowering underprivilegedwith essence of education and thereby betterlivelihood and better life".
+Your Company had set up Nucleus Software Foundation (NSF) a Trust for the purposes ofundertaking CSR activities of the Company in 2014 as a Section 25 Company with themission: "Empowering underprivileged with essence of education and thereby betterlivelihood and better life".

 40. EMPLOYEE STOCK OPTION PLAN (ESOP)